bstchow/mintcontracts/audit.md

     - Added test to verify the mint limit is enforced.

 ### BaseNft
 - I don't see burn functionality.
-I assume that was intended but there's a comment that suggests otherwise
+I assumed that was intended but there's a comment that suggests otherwise
   ```
   // totalSupply is not equivalent because it decreases after burn
   uint256 public mintCount = 0;
   ```
+- `generateSeed()` is predictable but afaik it's only used to influence the artwork.
+It doesn't affect the price, who can mint, and the artwork doesn't have rarity levels,so it looks like an acceptable use of pseudorandomness.
+- Minor, but there's no event emitted for setting `currentBaseUri`

 ### PricedMintNft
-- This could be intentional but the _whole_ message value is sent to the fundRecipient even when it exceeds the mint price.
+- This could be intentional.. but the _whole_ message value is sent to the fundRecipient even if it exceeds the mint price.
 - The application defined error `CouldNotSendFunds` isn't necessary if you use `transfer` instead of send.
   And `transfer`, like `send`, does propagates a fixed amount of 2300 gas.
   ```